-Welcome to the capital of Burma, Naypyidaw.
-This newly created artificial tribute to the glory of the military Junta (who have ruled Burma since WWII) has all the hallmarks of a 21st century capital city: rows of towering hotels, grandiose museums and eight-by-eight lanes of pristine highways.
-There is just one thing with this capital city that sets it apart from all other capital cities: no one seems to live in it.
+Welcome to Naypyidaw, the capital of Burma.
+This newly built self-aggrandizing tribute to the glory of the military Junta (that has ruled Burma since WWII) boasts all the hallmarks of a 21st-century capital city: rows of towering hotels, grandiose museums, and pristine sixteen-lane highways.
+There is just one thing about this capital city that sets it apart from all the others: no one seems to live in it.

-Than Shwe believed himself to be a reincarnation of an old Burmese king (King Kyansittha of the 11th century, to be exact), which explains a lot about his rule over the country.
+The initial rationale for the move was strategic: Yangon, you see, is situated close to the southern coast, so Than Shwe, who became increasingly paranoid during his reign from 1992 to 2011, feared an amphibious invasion.
+Naypyidaw, on the other hand, sits right in the center of the country.
+Than Shwe believed that he was the reincarnation of an old Burmese monarch (King Kyansittha, who ruled from 1084 to 1112, to be exact), which explains a lot about his rule over the country.
 It also explains why the capital is named Naypyidaw, which can be translated into "Abode of Kings".

-Sitting in the lobby of one of the soulless luxury hotels that dominate the landscape, we were treated more like foreign diplomats than backpackers.
+Sitting in the lobby of one of the city's soulless luxury hotels, we were treated more like foreign diplomats than backpackers.
 There were at least two hotel workers tending to every guest with the kind of exhausting enthusiasm that makes you think they probably don't experience too much human interaction on a day-to-day basis.

-Than Shwe’s plan was to turn Naypyidaw into a global tourist hotspot, but unfortunately for the Robespierre of international globetrotting, it hasn't quite come to fruition yet.
-No one (apart from the civil servants who were forced to migrate) has settled in this town, so there are no houses, restaurants or shops – only poorly designed tourist sites.
+Than Shwe’s plan was to turn Naypyidaw into a global tourist hotspot, but unfortunately that hasn't quite come to fruition yet.
+No one (apart from the thousands of civil servants who were forced to migrate) has settled in this town.
+All you get is a series of poorly designed tourist sites.

 The country is plagued by poverty and remains one of the poorest countries in South East Asia.
 Yet, instead of tackling this problem, the government continues to pour money into their new capital.
 And what's perhaps even more tragic is the fact that, to finance the project, the government has borrowed billions of dollars, mainly from the Central Bank, meaning future generations of Burmese people are going to be burdened with the debt.